 THE nation stops on the first Tuesday in November to watch the Group 1 Melbourne Cup (3200m) at Flemington – but owners, trainers and punters alike also stop on the Saturday night before the great race to witness the barrier draw for the $7 million race.

 The barrier draw is of great importance as it determines where each of the Melbourne Cup horses will be positioned, at least in the early stages, of the gruelling two-mile event.

 A suitable barrier can enhance a horse’s chances of finding an ideal spot and running a bold race, likewise, a poor draw can have disastrous consequences and destroy a runner’s chance before the gates have even opened.

-Check out the best bonus bet offers available for the 2018 Group 1 Melbourne Cup.
+Check out the best promo offers available for the 2019 Group 1 Melbourne Cup.

 2018 Melbourne Cup barrier draw

 |3||Magic Circle||Ian Williams||Corey Brown||17||56kg||$8.50|

 |4||Chestnut Coat||Yoshito Yahagi||Yuga Kawada||4||55.5kg||$9.50|

 |5||Muntahaa||John Gosden||Jim Crowley||13||55.5kg||$10|